 Four Inspection Reports

 A lot of information is collected during the inspection.
-Providing you with four inspection reports optimizes delivery of this information to you.
-All four reports are included in the home or building inspection fee you are quoted.
+Providing four inspection helps you understand the condition of the real estate you purchasing.
+All four reports are included in the inspection fee you are quoted.

 The On-Site Verbal Inspection Report is the Engineer's discussion of the inspection findings with you.
 The on-site verbal report provides instant information and the opportunity to ask the Engineer questions.

-The On-Site Written Inspection Report is a short-form report that highlights the Engineer's major findings.
-This on-site report includes major issues such as heating, termites, leaks, structure, hot water, electrical system, roof, etc.
+The On-Site Written Inspection Report is a short-form report that highlights the Engineer's findings.
+This on-site report includes heating, termites, leaks, structure, hot water, electrical system, roof, etc.

 The Emailed Written Inspection Report includes information relevant to the inspected home or building and to real estate purchases in general.
 Details are provided about both major and minor findings.
 Additional information is included so you can make an informed decision about purchasing the real estate.

 The Termite Inspection Report is a specialized report banks often need to issue a mortgage.
-If there is no termite evidence, the termite inspection report we provide is often sufficient.
-If there is termite evidence, then termite control measures need to be applied.
+If there is no termite evidence, the termite inspection report is often sufficient to issue a mortgage.
+If there is termite evidence, then termite control measures are needed.
 The firm that applies the termite control measures then issues a termite inspection report.
 Traditionally, termite control measures are paid for by the seller.

 Who Can Inspect For Termites?

-There is a lot of misleading information on the web regarding termite inspections.
-You will see statements such as licensed termite inspector, New York State licensed termite inspection, New York approved termite inspector, trained in termite inspections by New York, New York certified termite inspector, and many more.
+There is misleading web information regarding termite inspections.
+You will see statements such as licensed termite inspector, New York licensed termite inspection, New York approved termite inspector, trained in termite inspections by New York, New York certified termite inspector, and many more.

 The State of New York neither trains nor licenses termite inspectors.
 The State of New York licenses pesticide applicators and pesticide technicians.
-In the State of New York, you are required to be licensed to purchase or apply pesticides, including pesticides used in the control of termites.
+In the State of New York, you are required to be licensed to purchase or apply pesticides.

-Licensed Engineers inspect for termites in their role as Engineers.
-An Engineer is knowledgeable about what termite evidence looks like, what conditions make it likely termites will damage a building, where termites are most likely to be found, etc. In addition, a Licensed Engineer checks for structural damage caused by termites.
+Licensed Engineers look for evidence of termite activity as part of the pre-purchase inspections.
+The Engineer knows about termite evidence, what conditions invite termite activity, where termites are likely to be found, etc. In addition, a Licensed Engineer checks for structural damage caused by termites.

 A pre-purchase inspection is not an environmental inspection.
 Pre-purchase inspection standards specifically exclude environmental inspections.
-Some companies imply that they are providing environmental inspections by pointing out environmental concerns.
-These inspectors often have limited environmental experience, and may unnecessarily alarm prospective purchasers.
+Some companies imply they are providing environmental inspections by pointing out environmental concerns.
+These inspectors often have limited environmental experience, and may unnecessarily alarm real estate purchasers.